 Your computer has a special type of memory that maintains the date, time, and settings for built-in features, such as parallel-connector assignments (configuration).
-A coin-cell battery keeps this information active when you turn off the computer.
+A battery keeps this information active when you turn off the computer.

-The coin-cell battery normally requires no charging or maintenance throughout its life; however, no battery lasts forever.
-If the coin-cell battery fails, the date, time, and configuration information (including passwords) are lost.
-An error message is displayed when you turn on the computer.
+The battery normally requires no charging or maintenance throughout its life; however, no battery lasts forever.
+If the battery fails, the date and time information is lost.

-Refer to the "Lithium coin-cell battery notice" in the Safety and Warranty Guide for information about disposing of the coin-cell battery.
+Refer to the "Lithium coin cell battery notice" in the Safety and Warranty Guide for information about replacing and disposing of the battery.

-To remove and install the coin-cell battery, do the following:
+To replace the coin-cell battery, do the following:

 - 1. Prepare your computer.
-See "Preparing your computer" on page 54. - 2.
-Lay the computer on its side for easier access to the system board. - 3.
-Locate the coin-cell battery.
-See "Parts on the system board" on page 6. - 4.
-Remove any PCle cards that might prevent your access to the coin-cell battery.
-See "PCle card" on page 59. - 5.
-Remove the old coin-cell battery as shown.
+See "Preparing your computer" on page 56. - 2.
+Locate the battery.
+See "Parts on the system board" on page 7. - 3.
+Remove any parts that might impede your access to the battery.
+Depending on your computer model, you might need to remove the PCI card for easier access to the battery.
+See "PCIe card" on page 62 or "Full-length PCIe card" on page 65. - 4.
+Remove the old battery.

 Figure 80.
-Removing the coin-cell battery
+Removing the battery

-6. Install the new coin-cell battery as shown.
+5. Install a new battery.

 Figure 81.
-Installing the coin-cell battery
+Installing a battery

-- 7. Reinstall the PCIe cards if you have removed them.
-See "PCIe card" on page 59. - 8.
-Close the drive bay assembly and reinstall the front bezel.
-Then, reinstall the computer cover and reconnect the cables.
-See "Completing the parts replacement" on page 108.
+- 6. Reinstall the PCI card if you have removed it.
+See "PCIe card" on page 62 or "Full-length PCIe card" on page 65. - 7.
+Reinstall the computer cover and connect the cables.
+See "Completing the parts replacement" on page 121.

-Note: When the computer is turned on for the first time after replacing the coin-cell battery, an error message might be displayed.
-This is normal after replacing the coin-cell battery.
+Note: When the computer is turned on for the first time after replacing the battery, an error message might be displayed.
+This is normal after replacing the battery.

-- 9. Turn on the computer and all attached devices. - 10.
-Use the Setup Utility program to set the date, time, and any passwords.
-See "Using the Setup Utility program" on page 33.
+- 8. Turn on the computer and all attached devices. - 9.
+Use the Setup Utility program to set the date and time.
+See "Using the Setup Utility program" on page 35.